23-Jun-2017, 07:01 UT/GMT

 For such or also other reasons, some astrologers (Raymond Mardyks, Ernst Wilhelm, Rafael Gil Brand, Nick Anthony Fiorenza) have tried to redefine the sidereal zodiac using either the galactic centre or the node of the galactic equator with the ecliptic.
 It is obvious that this kind of solution, which would not depend on the position of a single star anymore, could provide a philosophically meaningful and very stable definition of the zodiac.
 Fixed stars would be allowed to change their positions over very long periods of time, but the zodiac could still be considered fixed and "sidereal".

 Disregarding historical considerations for a moment, it would be philosophically convincing to define the sidereal zodiac relative to the galactic centre, around which our Sun and all visible stars circle.
 E.g., the beginning of a zodiac sign could be assumed near the galactic centre.
 If the resulting zodiac should be as close as possible to traditional sidereal zodiacs, then the galactic centre could be assumed at 0° Sagittarius.
 Consequently, the galactic centre would fall at the beginning of the lunar mansion Mūla.
-Interestingly, the Sanskrit word mūlam means “root, origin”.
-The preceding lunar mansion is called Jyeṣṭhā, “the youngest one” (feminine).
-It seems that the beginning and end of the Indian nakshatra circle was originally between Jyeṣṭhā, “the oldest one”, and Mūla, “the origin”.
+Interestingly, the Sanskrit word mūlam means "root, origin".
+The preceding lunar mansion is called Jyeṣṭhā, "the oldest one" (feminine).
+It seems that the beginning and end of the Indian nakshatra circle was originally between Jyeṣṭhā, "the oldest one", and Mūla, "the origin".
 Assuming the galactic centre here seems to make sense.
 However, the resulting zodiac would deviate from traditional zodiacs such as the Lahiri or the Fagan/Bradley zodiac by several degrees.(1)

 Also to be mentioned in this context is the fact that ayanamshas that are fixed at the star Revatī have the galactic centre almost exactly in the middle of the "root" nakshatra Mūla, e.g. the Usha & Shashi ayanamsha.
 Consequently, Ernst Wilhelm's Dhruva Galactic Center Middle Mula Ayanamsha, which has the galactic centre at the middle of Mula, also has the star Revatī (ζ Piscium) almost exactly at the position it has in the Sūryasiddhānta, namely 10 arc minutes before the beginning of Aries.
 Thus this ayanamsha is very close to the ayanamshas that are fixed at the star Revati.
 Although these solutions differ from Lahiri and Fagan/Bradley by several degrees(3), they can claim to be in agreement with an ancient Indian astronomical tradition.